OXID-eSales/oxideshop-user-documentation/setup/selection-lists/selection-lists.rst

 Selection lists allow you to define typical product versions, such as a selection of colours, sizes or materials.

 Selection lists can be assigned to products directly.
 The product’s details page will have a drop-down list where customers can select the desired version.
-The selected version will be taken into account when buying the product, saved when placing an order and emailed to the customer and the shop owner.
+The selected version will be taken into account when buying the product, saved when placing an order and e-mailed to the customer and the shop owner.
 Selection lists can also be used to create real variants.
 They serve as a template that can be used for creating all resulting product’s variants.

 Selection lists will only be visible on the product’s details page if the :guilabel:`Load Selection Lists` box under :menuselection:`Master Settings --> Core Settings`, the :guilabel:`Perform.` tab has been checked.
 If you want a surcharge or discount to be taken into account when buying a product and calculated in the shopping cart, you will also need to check the :guilabel:`Support Price Modifications by Selection Lists` box.
 Check the :guilabel:`Load Selection Lists in Product Lists` box if you want to have the selection list displayed not only in the product’s detailed view.
 This setting allows you to display the product drop-down list in the category view or in search results.